Foundations of Teacher Education - Associate Degree

 - Curriculum Note: Required 90 practicum hours in classroom under supervision of K-12 teacher.
 NWTC Faculty arranges practicum settings for/with students.
 Students are required to achieve a grade of “C” or higher in the practicum courses to continue in or graduate from this program.

-- 10-804-134, Mathematical Reasoning, does not transfer to a four-year college.
+- 10-804-134, Mathematical Reasoning, may not transfer to a four-year college.
 See a counselor for math options.

 - The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program credit requirements, but must be passed with a "C" or better.